pyroll-project/pyroll-gui/README.md

 # PyRoll GUI

-A graphical user interface for the PyRoll Library
+A graphical user interface for the PyRoll Library.

 ### Keyboard shortcuts